Medical College Admission Test: Relevance

 Almost all United States medical schools and most Canadian medical schools require prospective students to submit MCAT scores for their applications.
 In a survey conducted by the AAMC of 130 medical schools, MCAT scores were among the most important metrics used to identify applicants to interview and admit.
-Furthermore, in a recent survey by Kaplan, 54% of medical schools said that a low MCAT score was "the biggest application dealbreaker".
+Furthermore, in a 2017 survey by Kaplan, 54% of medical schools said that a low MCAT score was "the biggest application dealbreaker".
 Medical school admissions is a holistic process and the AAMC provides recommendations on how MCAT scores should be used in admissions, specifically recommending that MCAT scores should not outweigh an applicant's other materials.

-A recent study (2016), shows little to no correlation between MCAT scores and USMLE step 1 scores, as well as little to no correlation between MCAT scores and the NBME scores.
-The MCAT also correlated poorly with the Canadian Board exam in 2016, the (MCCQE-1).
-The Biological Sciences section had been the most directly correlated section to success on the USMLE Step 1 exam in an article published in 2002, with a moderate correlation coefficient of .553 vs .491 for Physical Sciences and a weak correlation of .397 for Verbal Reasoning, however, these are not very well correlated with USMLE Step 1 score, as a strong correlation would be anything above 0.7, meaning that even in 2002, MCAT did not have a strong correlation with USMLE Step 1 success.
-MCAT composite scores had previously (in article published in 2002) claimed to have some form of correlation with USMLE Step 1 success, although exact numbers are not given.
+A 2016 study showed a small correlation (r = 0.18) between MCAT scores and USMLE step 1 scores.
+The MCAT exhibited a medium correlation (r = 0.32) with the Canadian Board exam in 2016, the (MCCQE-1).
+The Biological Sciences section had been the most directly correlated section to success on the USMLE Step 1 exam in an article published in 2002, with medium-to-large correlation coefficients of 0.55 vs 0.49 for Physical Sciences and a medium correlation of 0.40 for Verbal Reasoning.